luoshao23/CFA/level_2/Ethical_and_professional_standards_quantitative_methods_and_economics.md

 $$(\frac{A}{C})_{offer} = \frac{1}{(\frac{C}{A})_{bid} }$$
 $$(\frac{A}{C})_{bid} = \frac{1}{(\frac{C}{A})_{offer} }$$

+> 相除对角，相乘同边

-A currency is quoted at a **forward premium** relative to a second currency if the forward price is greater than the sport price and **forward discount** if less than the spot price.
+A currency is quoted at a **forward premium** relative to a second currency if the forward price is greater than the spot price and **forward discount** if less than the spot price.

 The value of a forward contract (to the party buying the base currency) at maturity (time T) is:
 $$V_T = (FP_T - FP)(contract size)$$